Banata

 • Each connection belongs to exactly one organization.

-• An organization can have multiple connections (e.g., SAML for the main workforce and OIDC for contractors).
+• An organization can have multiple connections (for example, SAML for the main workforce and OIDC for contractors).

-• Connections are scoped to the project they belong to and cannot be shared across projects.
+• Connections are scoped to your project and cannot be shared across projects.

 Domain-Based Routing

-When a user initiates SSO login, Banata Auth uses the email domain to determine which identity provider to route them to:
+When a user initiates SSO login, Banata Auth uses their email domain to determine which identity provider to route them to:

 typescript